mytardis/mytardis/docs/authorisation.rst

 * ``CAS_LOGIN_URL`` may be overridden if an alternate login view has been developed.

-For more information on CAS see: http://jasig.github.io/cas
+For more information on CAS project see: http://jasig.github.io/cas

 Permissions
 ^^^^^^^^^^^